thebigby10/thebigby10/README.md

 ### Hi there 👋
-My name is Asif.
-I'm currently studying in Islamic University of Technology(IUT) in Software Engineering.
+My name is Asif, Studying Software Engineering.
-It's nice to meet you.😄

 <!--
 **thebigby10/thebigby10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.